-There are many, many different types of visualizations that we can learn in association with each of the mantra practices.
-So we can do those as well, even when we’re in public, especially when we’re just sitting in a metro or something like that.
-Obviously if we are doing something that’s dangerous – it's dangerous, you’re working with a power instrument, or something like that – obviously you want to stay focused and not go off into your visualization.
+There are many different types of visualizations that we can learn in association with each of the mantra practices.
+We can do those as well, even when we’re in public, especially when we’re just sitting in a metro or something like that.
+If we are doing something that’s dangerous – for instance, you’re working with a power instrument or something like that – obviously, you want to stay focused and not go off into your visualization.

 But you have to remember that before you are on a fairly advanced stage on the complete stage at which you are able to generate the energy winds associated with the eyes, for example, so that you have the form of the Buddha-figure with visual consciousness – before that, which would be the type of practice that all of us do, with any type of visualization that you do, with eye consciousness you see our ordinary forms of things and the visualization is with mental consciousness (so in a sense, they are superimposed on each other).
 You don’t lose sight of the road when you’re crossing the road.

 Can you explain more the necessity to recite mantras besides following this commitment?